mrrehani/Students-Performance/README.md

 ### Instructions
 - Clone the repository
-- Open the notebook file, making sure that the 'Created Dataset' folder is still in the same directory
+- Open the notebook file, making sure that the 'StudentsPerformance.csv' file is still in the same directory
 - Run the all the cells

 ### Credits